anushaporeddy030697/student_internship_management/README.md

 --> we are working on to integrate the feedback page to our application.
 --> we are working on to integrate the feedback page to our application and working on database deployment

+--> successfully done the front end part for the feedback page.

 </a></p>